-(\$/HECTARE)
+(\$/HECTARE) A

-- L1 = The credit granted by Council to date of land dedicated for Traffic and Transport Management purposes adjusted to current day values. - L2 = The estimated s.94 credit for land to be dedicated for Traffic and Transport Management purposes. - C1 = The actual cost to Council to date of Traffic and Transport Management Facilities that have been constructed up to the appropriate standard adjusted to current day values.
+WHERE: L1 = The credit granted by Council to date of land dedicated for Traffic and Transport Management purposes adjusted to current day values.

+L2 = The estimated s.94 credit for land to be dedicated for Traffic and Transport Management purposes.

+C1 = The actual cost to Council to date of Traffic and Transport Management Facilities that have been constructed up to the appropriate standard adjusted to current day values.

-- C2 = The estimated cost of Traffic and Transport Management Facilities yet to be constructed up to the appropriate standard. - A = The total developable area in the contribution catchment (hectares). - B = The administrative component.
-This is 0.5% of the total cost of providing the Traffic and Transport Management Facilities.
+- C2 = The estimated cost of Traffic and Transport Management Facilities yet to be constructed up to the appropriate standard. - PA = Plan Administration fee being 1.5% of construction cost - A = The total developable area in the contribution catchment (hectares).